customdetails/Sport-website/README.md

-# Sport-website
+# Sports Website

-Sports Hub is a dynamic website providing the latest sports news, events, and updates.
-It features interactive sections, upcoming matches, and a contact form. 🚀
+Welcome to the **Sports Website** project!
+This website provides the latest updates, news, and scores from various sports, helping fans stay connected with their favorite teams and events.

+## Features
+- Live sports scores and updates
+- News articles and match reports
+- Player and team statistics
+- Upcoming event schedules
+- Interactive user forum for discussions